Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Numerical Examples

 \Cref{Ex2D1-Initial} illustrates the evolution of the numerical solutions and the corresponding mesh at different time steps.
 The mesh dynamically refines around sharp gradients or singularities, efficiently allocating resources where needed, and reveals a peak rotating around the coordinate origin.
 Notably, the grids shown here differ significantly from those in \Cref{Exremark} due to the smaller time step used, which causes the positions of two distinct singularities at adjacent time steps to nearly overlap.
 The quasi-optimal convergence rate of the adaptive algorithm for the gradient error is demonstrated in the left panel of \Cref{Ex2-order}.

 \begin{example} (Diffusion) Consider the 2D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^2$, with the source function $f$ such that the exact solution $u$ is given by:

 \end{example} In this example, the settings are the same as \Cref{example1}, except for the tolerance $eTol=0.05$.
-Similarly, \Cref{Ex2D2-Time} illustrates the adaptive refinement process of the initial mesh over six iterations.
-The NOV at each iteration are 556, 1088, 2182, 4436, 9069, 18678, and 38659, respectively.
-Unlike the previous example, the NOV of the sixth mesh is approximately twice that of the fifth mesh.
+Training loss histories at different time levels are presented in \Cref{Ex2D2-loss}.
+Similar to \Cref{example1}, approximately 2000 training epochs are required at the initial time level to achieve the MSE below $10^{-5}$.
+In contrast, fewer than 100 epochs are sufficient at all subsequent time levels to attain comparable accuracy. \Cref{Ex2D2-Time} illustrates the adaptive refinement process of the initial mesh over six iterations.
+The NOV at each iteration are $556$, $1088$, $2182$, $4436$, $9069$, $18678$, and $38659$, respectively.
+Unlike the \Cref{example1}, the NOV of the sixth mesh is approximately twice that of the fifth mesh.
 Moreover, the need for a seventh mesh indicates that the error estimator obtained on the sixth mesh is still larger than the tolerance.
 This suggests that the mesh generated by the previous refinement did not meet the desired tolerance, even though the tolerance was used when calculating the NOV for the sixth mesh.
-This implies the necessity of one extra step after the least square fitting, namely the case $k==5$ in \Cref{alg:Parabolic2}.
+This implies the necessity of one extra step after the least square fitting, namely the case $k=5$ in \Cref{alg:ParabolicHR}.
 Four different time steps are shown in \Cref{Ex2D2-Initial}, where the mesh and numerical solutions illustrate a scenario in which a ring-shaped crater gradually decreases its radius over time.
-The quasi-optimal convergence rate of the adaptive algorithm for the gradient error is demonstrated in the middle panel of \Cref{Ex2-order}.
+The quasi-optimal convergence rate of the adaptive algorithm for the gradient error is demonstrated in the middle panel of \Cref{Ex2-order}. \Cref{Ex2D2-abs} compares the exact and finite element solutions at $t=1$.
+The numerical solution accurately captures the localized ring-shaped profile.
+Moreover, the $L^\infty$-error is about $6 \times 10^{-3}$, which implies that the finite element approximation achieves satisfactory accuracy.

 \begin{example} (Splitting) Consider the 2D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^2$, with the source function $f$ such that the exact solution $u$ is given by: